info@gunnersreview.com

 • Back up its looks with real steel and smart security

 Unboxing: Vaultek ships the RS800i in a double-walled carton with rigid foam blocks.
 My unit emerged without a scratch.
-At 124 lb it was a one-person move with a furniture dolly.
+At 124 lb, it was a one-person move with a furniture dolly.

 Anchoring: Four pre-drilled holes line up with standard 3/8-in concrete anchors.
 I torqued them to 45 ft-lb; the safe hasn’t budged through two Atlantic hurricane seasons.